 In many applications there is a need for large buffers to be transferred between the PS and PL either using DMA engines or HLS IP with AXI master interfaces.
-In PYNQ the allocate functions provides a mechanism to acquire numpy arrays allocated as to be physically contiguous.
+In PYNQ the pynq.buffer.allocate() function provides a mechanism to acquire numpy arrays allocated as to be physically contiguous.
 The allocate function takes shape and dtype parameters in a similar way to other numpy construction functions.